CasimirKaPazi/balhukbar/Grammar.md

 Content words serve both the role of adjectives and nouns.
 There is no distinction between the two.
 Therefor they are called "adjectives" in this grammar.
 Adjectives can be abstract, atmospheric or structural.
 The distinction often is blurred.
-* Abstract adjectives are concepts that can be defined or understood. e.g. nibana, gorok
+* Abstract adjectives are concepts that can be defined or understood. e.g. nipana, koroq
-* Atmospheric ones can link to a memory, a feeling, an image. e.g. hukbar
+* Atmospheric ones can link to a memory, a feeling, an image. e.g. huqpar
 * Structural describe a pattern, or fractal properties.
 They are between abstract and atmospheric adjectives.